Bealby/Milestone-Project-2/README.md

 The main focus of this website is to give family and friends an insight into Jack Fairfield's life.
-It aims to bring to life Jack Fairfield's travels with the use of an interactive map; along with private photos and brief descrioption of areas he visited and resided in.
+It aims to bring to life Jack Fairfield's journal with the use of an interactive map; along with private photos, passages and areas visited and resided in.

 The website needs to be suitable for mobile devices,